brayanb1701/greetings_mini_project/README.md

 # greetings_mini_project
- Basic project of greetingsin new year for a small company.
+ Basic project of greetingsin new year for a small company  using HTML, CSS, PHP.